saulpw/jdot/README.md

 [Alternate possible names: NOSJ (Nicer Object Syntax for JSON), JSM]

-## A human-readable, -writable, and diffable format for reasonable JSON
+## A human-readable, -writable, and -diffable format for reasonable JSON

 Remove all the extraneous symbols from JSON, and it becomes a lot easier to read and write.
 Add comments and macros and it's almost pleasant.
 And the parser is easier to write too.
 Some little ergonomics go a long way.

-Conversion between JSOM and reasonable JSON is lossless.
+Conversion between reasonable JSON and JSOM is lossless.

 ### Features